amitukind/architect3d/README.md

-# README #
 WebGL based 3D interior designing tool with 2D Floor Planer

-## DEMO ##

 [Live Demo](http://amitukind.com/projects/architect3d/)

-## DOCS ##
-Included

-## What is this?
+## About

 This is a customizable application built on three.js that allows users to design an interior space such as a home or apartment.
-Below are screenshots from our Example App (link above).
+Below are screenshots from  Example App (link above).

 1) Create 2D floorplan: